Loading...

 However, the conclusion would be even more effective if a further statistic, the mode, was used in addition to the other two.

-Onto the final set of practise questions, select the correct combination of three statements that compare the results of Ella and Wayne.
+Select the correct combination of three statements that compare the results of Ella and Wayne.

 Pause now to give yourself some time to look through all six of these options and choose the most representative three.

-For question number two, by looking at the statistical summary of these two locations, complete each sentence using either the words Oxford or Stornoway or the correct number or calculation using the summary table above.
+For question number 2, by looking at the statistical summary of these two locations, complete each sentence using either the words Oxford or Stornoway or the correct number or calculation using the summary table above.

 Pause now to fill in all of those gaps.

-And similar again for question three.
+And similar again for question 3.

 Complete the sentences for parts A, B, C, and D using both these dot plots.

-I'll pause four times, once for each question that will appear on screen.
+I will pause four times, once for each question that will appear on screen.

 Pause now to answer question part A.

-And pause again for question part B And again for part C, pause now.
+And again for part C, pause now.

-Pause for this last part of the question.
+And here is part D, pause for this last part of the question.

 By using the raw data for both Tiree and Valley, calculate the mean, median, and mode in order to complete the statistical summary table.